Ryan-Reese/ailsi_iKraph/README.md

 NER and RE have different python environment requirements.
 See the README.md file under each directory for instructions.

-Repurposing data can be downloaded at [google drive](https://drive.google.com/file/d/10qjEsPc0G1i_nMgIwmn3iJdrszATBYGq/view?usp=sharing) and shoule be unzipped and put under `repurposing/data`
+Repurposing data can be downloaded at [google drive](https://drive.google.com/file/d/1OliLj7OZ2M6f65Ws5ZSlU-tXdEQEIG9e/view?usp=sharing) and shoule be unzipped and put under `repurposing/data`.
+* An overview of data is provided in the `README` file
+* `iKraph_2020_CGD_correlationOnly` is a partial knowledge graph as of **2020-01-01**